-The tilting water pitcher was something often found on the dining table during the Victorian era.
+An antique tilting water pitcher was often found on the dining table during the Victorian era.
 Mounted on a swing pivot, it simplified the task of pouring ice water into cups or glasses, as there was no lifting required.

-The pitchers were often made of silver or silver plate — and the latter was a very popular gift item for weddings and other significant life events, or as a prize.
+The pitchers shown here are from 1889, and were made of silver or silver plate — the latter being a very popular gift item for weddings and other significant life events, or as a prize.

 Most pitcher sets came with at least one matching cup, which fit neatly into the stand, as seen below.